Sometimes you’ll see soccer players wearing a hat, jewelry, and glasses. But it’s not obvious if all players are allowed because it’s less common.

-Goalkeepers already have a considerable amount to think about when they are on a soccer field.
+Goalkeepers already have a considerable amount to think about when they’re on a soccer field.
 The last thing they need is for that irritating ray of sunlight to distract them while trying to produce a shut-out.

 Can Soccer Players Wear Glasses?

 Soccer lawmakers FIFA also clarifies that they permit sports spectacles on a soccer field.
-If you wear glasses for any reason in your day-to-day routine, a common sporting principle is that this should not be able to hinder you on the soccer field or any other field.
+If you wear glasses for any reason in your day-to-day routine.

 Offensive and defensive players will have more challenges than most with wearing contact lenses.
 Dirt or grass in the eye will be a call for the physio to apply the eyewash.

 The prospects of those contact lenses falling out and breaking are high.
-It is a massive inconvenience at the best of times – have you ever tried to find small clear objects in the grass?
+It’s a massive inconvenience at the best of times.

-However, beyond that, it can be an expensive exercise for you and presents some physical dangers – albeit minor risks.
+Soccer can present some physical dangers.
 Sports glasses or protective goggles are the best way to go to a soccer field, for a few reasons.